• Recipes

 This can make a huge difference in a) how enjoyable you find the baking and cooking process and b) the success of your recipe!

 • Bring the butter to room temperature.
-Let the butter sit out at room temperature (70°F) for a couple hours.
-If you need to speed this process up, microwave the wrapped sticks of cold butter for about 4 seconds per side.
-The butter should still feel slightly cool to the touch but and soft enough to press a finger into, but not so soft that it's greasy or melty — you're looking for a temperature of about 65°F.
+To do this quickly, microwave the wrapped sticks of cold butter for about 4 seconds per side.
+The butter should still feel slightly cool to the touch but soft enough to press a finger into, but not so soft that it's greasy or melty — about 65°F.

 • Bring the eggs to room temperature.
 Submerge the eggs in hot water for about 10-15 minutes prior to mixing.
 This helps them emulsify into the butter and sugar.
 If they're cold, they'll cool down the butter, and the batter will break and separate.